RummanShahriar/LEAPYEAR/README.md

-Application that shows that a year is a leap year or not!
+An Application that shows that a year is a leap year or not!